 What to Buy

-Other attractions include artisans working on their crafts, live music, dancing, free concerts, and the occasional appearance of Santa Claus for the kids.
+Other attractions include artisans working at their craft, live music, dancing, free concerts, and the occasional appearance by Santa Claus for the kids.

 Personal Insights